BahodirMarupov/mebel-shop/README.md

 # mebel-shop

-** it is a program designed to order and deliver home furnitures.**
+**it is a desktop app designed to order and deliver home furnitures.**

 >Used technologies
 - JavaFX